merely-useful/py-rse/index.md

 `basicConfig` re-opens the file we specify in \gref{append mode}{append_mode};\index{append mode}
 we can use `filemode='w'` to overwrite the existing log data.
-Overwriting is useful during debugging, but we should think twice before doing in production, since the information we throw away often turns out to be exactly what we need to find a bug.
+Overwriting is useful during debugging, but we should think twice before doing it in production, since the information we throw away often turns out to be exactly what we need to find a bug.